-Methodologies and Best Available Information\ for monitoring programs for HCV 3:
+Methodologies and Best Available Information for monitoring programs for HCV 3:

-National or regional methodologies for monitoring occurrences of the HCV 3 interpretations: Best Available Information for monitoring occurrences of these interpretations: BAI >SLIMF BAI SLIMF For use of indicator species and line transects as a biodiversity monitoring approach, see TIS (2015) Consider Hayes et al (2003); while developed for Central America, it may also be helpful for similar ecosystems in South America.
-For other basic monitoring guidance, consider: FSC (2019) and HCVRN (2014) (e.g., Part 3).
+National or regional methodologies for monitoring occurrences of the HCV 3 interpretations: Best Available Information for monitoring occurrences of these interpretations: BAI >SLIMF BAI SLIMF For monitoring guidance, consider: FSC (2020a) and HCVRN (2014) (e.g., Part 3).

-HCV 4 - Critical\ ecosystem services\.
-Basic ecosystem services\ in critical\ situations, including protection\ of water catchments and control of erosion of vulnerable soils and slopes.
+HCV 4 - Critical ecosystem services.
+Basic ecosystem services in critical situations, including protection of water catchments and control of erosion of vulnerable soils and slopes.

-Element 1: Water catchments in critical\ situations:
+Element 1: Water catchments in critical situations: